JKT48: 2011–2012: Formation

-JKT48 has also performed in Japan alongside other AKB48 sister groups.
-In its first performance in Japan, the group was a surprise guest at the 2011 AKB48 Kōhaku Taikō Uta Gassen and performed the Indonesian version of "Aitakatta".
-It also performed alongside AKB48 and other sister groups at the 62nd NHK Kōhaku Uta Gassen with a total of 210 members onstage.
-It also participated in the 2012 AKB48 concerts at Saitama Super Arena and Tokyo Dome.
+JKT48 has performed in Japan with other AKB48 sister groups.
+For its first performance in that country, the group was a surprise guest at the 2011 AKB48 Kōhaku Taikō Uta Gassen and performed the Indonesian version of "Aitakatta".
+It performed with AKB48 and other sister groups at the 62nd NHK Kōhaku Uta Gassen, with a total of 210 members onstage.
+The group also participated in the 2012 AKB48 concerts at Saitama Super Arena and Tokyo Dome.

-On 13 August 2012, management began accepting applications for second generation members.
-Of the 4,500 applicants, approximately 200 were selected for interviews the following month.
-The pool was then narrowed down from 67 to 31 in a selection round held by RCTI.
-All 31 finalists were eventually chosen as second generation members at a final audition on 3 November in Japan.
-Additionally, AKB48 members Aki Takajō and Haruka Nakagawa, whose transfers to JKT48 were announced at the Tokyo Dome concert, officially began their activities with the group on 1 November and made their theater debut on 26 December.
-Nakagawa became interested in Jakarta during a visit with other members of AKB48 earlier in February 2012.
+On 13 August 2012, management began accepting applications for second-generation members.
+Of 4,500 applicants, approximately 200 were selected for interviews the following month.
+The pool was narrowed from 67 to 31 in a selection round held by RCTI.
+All 31 finalists were eventually chosen as second-generation members at a final audition on 3 November in Japan.
+AKB48 members Aki Takajō and Haruka Nakagawa, whose transfers to JKT48 were announced at the Tokyo Dome concert, began their activities with the group on 1 November and made their theater debut on 26 December.
+Nakagawa became interested in Jakarta during a visit with other members of AKB48 in February 2012.